 Cinco de Mayo Lesson Plan for Novice Spanish Class

 Before starting the short story, have your students brainstorm what they already know about Cinco de Mayo.
 Give students time to write on a KWL organizer, chat and add to the whiteboard, or do it digitally with Google Jamboard.
-Whichever option you choose is up to you!
+Whichever option you choose for Cinco de Mayo Lesson Plan for Novice Spanish Class is up to you!

 Depending on the level of your students, you may want to do some pre-reading activities.
 As I mentioned in the video, at this point in the year with Spanish I students, this story is very accessible!
 It really relies on high frequency verbs, family vocabulary, illustrations, and footnotes.
 Just glance through the reading and decide if your students will be comfortable or not.